 NZSC’s goal is to generate significant additional funding and resource through the programme to go directly to low decile schools for the purposes of coaching, transport, equipment, and removing other barriers to participation.
 It is our belief that every child in Aotearoa should be able to afford to participate in sport.
 To date, we have generated $2 million cash provided by sponsors which has been committed directly to decile 1-4 schools throughout New Zealand.

-New Zealand sport is set to get a massive boost thanks to a ground-breaking grassroots sport initiative launched today by Sky and Olympian and former America’s Cup sailor Rob Waddell.
+Rangatahi sport in New Zealand sport is set to get a massive boost thanks to a ground-breaking grassroots sport initiative launched by Whakaata Māori and Olympian and former America’s Cup sailor Rob Waddell.

-More than 50 National Sports Organisations and rights-holders have come together to form the New Zealand Sport Collective, led by Rob Waddell.
-Together, they will be part of Sky Sport Next, a platform designed to be a launching pad for some of New Zealand’s most popular grassroots sports and rising young talent.
+More than 30 National Sports Organisations and rights-holders have come together to form the New Zealand Sport Collective, led by Rob Waddell.
+Their rangatahi events will be broadcast live on Whakaata Māori, Māori Active and the Whakaata Māori youtube channel.
+These platforms will showcase the best of rangatahi sport and Aotearoa’s rising young talent.

 Together, our goal as the New Zealand Sport Collective is to inspire rangatahi in sport and to help reduce the barriers for young people participate in sport in Aotearoa